-- Class, currency and number of shares allotted.
+- Class, currency, and number of shares allotted

-- Nominal value of each unit.
+- The nominal value of each unit

-- Amount paid, or due to be paid, per share.
+- Amount paid, or due to be paid, per share

-- Details of any non-cash considerations (payments), if appropriate.
+- Details of any non-cash considerations (payments), if appropriate

-- Statement of capital reflecting the new allotment.
+- Statement of capital reflecting the new allotment

-- Prescribed particulars of rights attached to shares.
+- Prescribed particulars of rights attached to shares

-- Signature of the company director or other authorised person.
+- Signature of the company director or other authorised person

-How many shares can a company shareholder take?
+How many shares can company shareholders take?

-Shareholders must each take a minimum of one share.
+Company shareholders must each take a minimum of one share.
 There is no right or wrong quantity to issue.
 If you are setting up a company on your own, you can issue just one share and own 100% of the business yourself.

 If you plan to grow your business or bring in new partners at a later date, you should consider issuing more than one share when you register your company.
 This will enable you to sell some of them in the future, rather than having to go through the process of creating new shares.